-A new American tale is being told, and a new collectible adventure awaits you in the World of Paper Empires.
-I'm Author Jason McKinstry.
-Join me in taking a step back into the heart of the nation to look for fresh clues and rare treasures.
+A new American tale is being told and a new collectible adventure awaits in the World of Paper Empires.
+I'm Author Jason McKinstry, join me in taking a step back into the heart of the nation to look for fresh clues and rare treasures.
 Let me introduce you to the most significant Early American Playing Card Makers.

 Browse my expanding line of Books and Playing Card Collecting products.
 Your home to American History & Rare Decks.

 Get Ready to Learn about some of the most fascinating and completely forgotten about American Manufacturers of all time.

 By Joining you can stay up to date with everything that’s happening.
 New Books, Products, and Early American Playing Cards.

 Travel back to a time when playing cards weren’t just an amusement... they were a way of life!
 Experience the new Mini-Doc series that’s been 200 years in the making.
 Together using the latest in research technology, we will peer into the past and discover the secrets of the greatest playing card manufactureres of all time.
 Episode 1 Now Playing!
 The Forgotten History of Andrew Dougherty.

 Samuel J. Murray originally began his American card making career employed by the USPCC.
 After a disagreement in 1886, he left and The National Card Co. was born.